Hubstar/java-project/README.md

 # java-project
 Here are some of my Java projects

-oblig6 was a project where I created an application for keeping track over movies and TV-series using JavaFX.
+oblig6 was a project where I created an application for keeping track of movies and TV-series using JavaFX.

 RoBob was a project where we utilized an existing library to make our own version of a robot, fighting other robots in simulations.